-Survey results across all three cohorts showed that participants deepened their knowledge about what discussion is and the characteristics of good discussion.
-Participants reported feeling better able to prepare students for discussion and for treating discussion as an academic skill that can be taught and assessed.
-Participants greatly appreciated the opportunity to discuss teaching and learning with colleagues from across campus.
-Data from the most recent survey showed that 100 percent of the participants who completed the survey (n=22) were in agreement that they would recommend The Discussion Project training to a colleague (68 percent strongly agreed and 32 percent agreed).
+In the first two years of The Discussion Project, survey results have consistently shown that participants deepen their knowledge about what discussion is and the characteristics of good discussion.
+Participants report feeling better able to prepare students for discussion and for treating discussion as an academic skill that can be taught and assessed.
+Participants enjoy the hands-on approach to the training, and they greatly appreciate the opportunity to discuss teaching and learning with colleagues from across campus.

 Affiliation of Participants